 As a member of the Canadian Personal Property Appraisers Group (CPPAG) we must adhere to a strict code of ethics, which assures our clients a service that can be relied on now, and in the future.
 We value our reputation for competent, ethical and personal service.
 Whatever your requirements are, call us for a free consultation.

 Why call us?

-- when faced with divorce and you need a fair and balanced value on your assets.
+- When faced with divorce: You need a fair and balanced value on your assets.

 Definition of value

 - Fair Market Value: The price at which property would change hands between a willing buyer and a willing seller; neither being under the compulsion to buy or a compulsion to sell, and both having reasonable knowledge of relevant facts.
 Some factors involved in Fair Market Value of assets involve the supply and demand, condition, age, availability, restorative and/or mechanical improvements, and previous comparable sales.

 - Liquidation Value: The price at which the property would change hands when there is a financial situation or other circumstance existing at the time of sale so as to require a sacrifice, e.g. demand from a financial institution to liquidate, bankruptcy, instant need for cash flow, overstocked, low demand recession.

 - Going Concern Value: The value obtainable for the assets through private negotiators between a willing buyer and a willing seller on a total entity basis in order to continue operations in place over an acceptable period of time.
 Some factors involved in Going Concern Value are: all assets relative to the business including stock supplies, condition and age of assets, cash flow.
 This is based on previous financial records, a solid plan for a willing buyer to re-capture his initial investment.
 Leasehold improvements are included in this type of appraisal.